The White Chamber: Release history

 The first release of the game was released for free in 2005, and featured four endings depending on the player's choices during the game.
 It originally had no voice acting, but several animated sections, including an opening and ending.
 The inclusion of anime sequences meant the game was over 300 MB to download.

 The size was one of the contributing factors to the fact that it was originally available exclusively through bittorrent.
-In an article for PCZone Richard Perrin stated that using bittorrent allowed them to reduce their bandwidth costs greatly.
+In an article for PC Zone, Richard Perrin stated that using bittorrent allowed them to reduce their bandwidth costs greatly.
 The game is no longer available for direct download on the Studio Trophis site, due to unexpected increases in traffic.
 There is however, a download link on the site page.

 The game has been updated multiple times and is now at version 1.7.
 It features eight endings and the text in nine languages, English, Czech, French, German, Greek, Italian, Polish, Portuguese and Russian and voice acting in either English or German.

 The game's source code and assets have been released under the CC BY-NC-SA Creative Commons license.
 That means anyone is free to share and modify the game as long as Studio Trophis is credited, it is not for commercial gain, and that the result is made available under a similar license ("Freeware").
 The game's engine ("Wintermute") source code was later released under the MIT license in 2013 on Bitbucket.

 Around 2014 a remastered version was announced for commercial re-release, by Richard Perrin's successor company.